behnam/cgkit/doc/source/odedynamics.rst

    also pass a different position in the *pos* argument which must describe a point in space. *relpos* determines if the point is given in object space or world space (default).

+   The force is active only one simulation step (it behaves somewhat like an impulse).
+   If you want to apply a constant force, you have to specify it at every ``STEP_FRAME`` event.

 .. % addTorque